ns408/dojos/brew/README.md

 - [brew installation]
 - github.com account

-## Steps
+## High-level

 - create/find github repo where your application code is present. <br> Eg: https://github.com/ns408/example_c_language
 - make your formula
-- modify your formula file to suit your needs
-- audit the formula
-- create the homebrew-$[tap,app] repo.
+- create the homebrew-tap repo.
   - two ways of doing that:
     - creating a single "homebrew-tap" repo. <br>(_easier to manage_)
     - creating per application "homebrew-$app" repos. <br>(_easier to manage history and reduces blast radius or unauthorised modifications to other than indended formulae_)
+- tap the homebrew-tap repo
--
+- install the program

 ## Runsheet